Palais Berlitz: Palais Berlitz

-After a fire st the Credit Lyonnais headquarters, the French bank LCL installed its main branch in the building.
+After a fire at the Credit Lyonnais headquarters, the French bank LCL installed its main branch in the building.
 In 2006, it was acquired by BNP Paribas to house offices of its Communications and Corporate and Investment Banking divisions.

 Le Juif et la France

 Palais Berlitz is notorious for an antisemitic exhibition during Nazi occupation: Le Juif et la France (The Jew and France), which ran from 5 September 1941 to 15 January 1942.